All Episodes

 Thank you for checking in, sir.

-So I called you in two thousand eight.
+So I called you in 2008.

-I've made a huge circle in my life and and you've been part of it.
+And I've made a huge circle in my life and you've been part of it.

-So well let me ask you this what what what what changed I mean the fact they had an open mind to listen to somebody that you disagree with.
+I mean, the fact they had an open mind to listen to somebody that you disagree with, you get major points for that in the first place.

-I mean was it something like did you like getting irritated by me and annoyed by me and frustrated by me and then maybe begin to realize and question your own belief system a little bit.
+I mean, was it something like, did you like getting irritated by me and annoyed by me and frustrated by me and then maybe begin to realize and question your own belief system a little bit?

-And it was uh about two three years ago that I was at the bottom of the barrel and homeless and I mean up in the woods homeless.
+And it was about two, three years ago that I was at the bottom of the barrel and homeless.

-Odd jobs found a place to rent, happened to be right next to this church.
+Odd jobs, found a place to rent, happened to be right next to this church.

-I kept looking at it one day I stumbled in and I just haven't turned back at all.
+One day I stumbled in and I just haven't turned back at all.

 Not even close.